Harry Barton was the third-string catcher for the

 Barton played with Pawtucket, R.I., in 1902 and was captain of the Wilmington team in 1903.
 He was with Williamsport in 1904 and in his brief stay with the A’s the next year, he batted .167.
 Barton was in charge of production schedules in the equipment division of a dental manufacturing company before he retired in 1951.
 He lived in Media, Pa., a suburb of Philadelphia.

-In November 1965 Harry was one of ten athletes in the initial class of inductees to the Media Old Timers Hall of Fame.
+initial class of inductees to the Media Old Timers Hall of Fame.